manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 Requisitos que ainda estamos a ver onde se enquadram:

 > Only the specialist doctor is allowed to access all client data.

+>The application should use object serialization to ensure data persistence between two runs of the application.